-- Return the signed LOP and application package to Admissions and Recruitment in AA128 with the required $25 LoP fee.
+- AFTER submitting your on-line LOP application, return the signed LOP Transfer Credit Recommendation Memo to Admissions and Recruitment in AA128 with the required $25 LoP fee.
 Course descriptions are required with your completed application, but if you cannot get them, then you must hand in the course descriptions after returning from the program.
+DO THIS AT LEAST THREE WEEKS BEFORE YOUR DEPARTURE.
+If your LOP application is approved, you will be advised of the level of French in which you must register in order to be eligible for transfer credit.
+Enroll in courses that are at a level higher than the French courses you have already completed.

 Costs and Bursary

 There is no application fee, however if accepted, you are expected to pay a $$250 non-refundable registration fee and a deposit (amount of the deposit varies by institution) to your host institution.
 If you are applying for transfer credits to UTSC, you will need to pay the $25 LoP fee.

 Your host institution is given a bursary worth $2,200 which covers your costs for tuition fees for the course, instructional materials, meals and accommodation.

 You are responsible for your transportation to and from the host institution, as well as spending money.

 Applying as a non-bursary student (*option for International students)